 Safety aspects associated with the software function shall be an integral part of the overall system safety efforts and not be assessed in isolation.

-A software component shall be considered safety-critical if 6.4.1the loss or degradation of its function, or its incorrect or inadvertent operation, can result in catastrophic or critical consequences.
+A software product shall be considered safety-critical if it implements or affects one or more functions of which at least one has a criticality I or II, as defined in clause 6.4.1.

 Analysis of safety-critical software